Army influenced Editors Guild to publish ‘most biased’ report on Manipur violence: Meitei group

 On August 5, hostilities escalated as the Manipur Police registered a first information report against Assam Rifles personnel for allegedly obstructing the police from pursuing suspected Kuki militants.

 The Assam Rifles have vehemently contested the charges.
-The paramilitary force has been “working relentlessly towards saving lives and restoration of peace in Manipur May 3 onwards,” said a statement on the matter by the Army, which holds operational command of the Assam Rifles.
+The paramilitary force has been “working relentlessly towards saving lives and restoration of peace in Manipur May 3 onwards”, said a statement by the Army, which holds operational command of the Assam Rifles.
 Administratively, the paramilitary force is controlled by the Union ministry of home affairs.